MarcusWolschon/osmeditor4android/documentation/docs/help/en/Node selected.md

 Add the current selection to an existing or new todo list.

+### Replace geometry

+Move the tags of current node to a (in a second step) selected way and merge the current node in to one of the target ways to preserve history.

 ### Upload element

 Upload the selected element (only available for a new or modified element).